Actify

 Leadership ROI Summary

-Subject: [Event Name] — Results & ROI [Event Name] | [Date] | [N] participants Engagement: - [X]% participation rate (vs [Y] invited) - [X]% said they'd attend again - [X]% met someone new outside their department Highlights: - Winning pod: [Name] ([X] points) - Most popular station: [Name] - Top feedback: "[Quote]" Cost: $[X] total ($[Y]/person) Benchmark: Industry average for events this size is $[Z]/person.
-Recommendation: [Run quarterly / Scale to other offices / Add virtual component].
+[Event Name] | [Date] | [N] people The numbers: - [X]% showed up (vs [Y] invited) - [X]% said they'd attend again - [X]% met someone new outside their department Highlights: - Winning pod: [Name] with [X] points - Most popular station: [Name] - Best piece of feedback: "[Quote from survey]" Cost: $[X] total ($[Y]/person) Benchmark: Industry average for this size is $[Z]/person.
+Recommendation: [Run quarterly / Scale to other offices / Add a virtual component next time].

 Expected Results